 - Fill in all bio questions.
 The more information you provide, the more likely you are to attract someone who’s a good fit for you.
 Ray recommends filling out every possible field when setting up your dating app profile.

 - Don’t be too vague.
 Spira notes that profiles with very little content “aren’t taken seriously.”
 While you don’t necessarily need to use up all 500 available characters, give enough information to draw in a match and make them want to learn more about you.
+Vague profiles are also a sign that the account might be fake.

 - Inject some tasteful humor.
 The SimpleTexting survey found that nearly 30% of dating app users are most likely to respond to something that makes them laugh.